-Noise threshold determines level below which if the input speech average value falls, AGC considers it as a silence and hence brings down the gain to 0 dB in steps of 0.5 dB every FS and sets noise threshold flag.
-The gain stays at 0 dB unless the input speech signal average rises above noise threshold setting.
-This ensures that noise does not get gained up in the absence of speech.
-Noise threshold level in the AGC algorithm is programmable from -30dB to -90 dB for microphone input, and from -30 dB to -60 dB for cell-phone input.
-When AGC Noise Threshold is set to -70 dB, -80 dB, or -90 dB, the microphone input Max PGA applicable setting must be greater than or equal to 11.5 dB, 21.5 dB, or 31.5 dB respectively.
-This operation includes debounce and hysteresis to avoid the AGC gain from cycling between high gain and 0 dB when signals are near the noise threshold level.
-When noise threshold flag is set, status of gain applied by AGC and saturation flag should be ignored.
+Noise threshold is the minimum amplitude for the input signal that the AGC considers as a valid signal.
+If the average amplitude of the incoming signal falls below this value, the AGC considers it as silence and brings down the gain to 0 dB in steps of 0.5 dB for every FS.
+This will also set the noise threshold flag.
+The gain stays at 0 dB until the average amplitude of the input signal rises above the noise threshold value.
+This ensures that noise does not get amplified in the absence of a valid input speech signal.
+Noise threshold level is programmable from $-30\,\mathrm{dB}$ to $-90\,\mathrm{dB}$ for microphone input, and from $-30\,\mathrm{dB}$ to $-60\,\mathrm{dB}$ for cell-phone input.
+When AGC Noise Threshold is set to $-70\,\mathrm{dB}$, $-80\,\mathrm{dB}$, or $-90\,\mathrm{dB}$, the microphone input Max PGA applicable setting must be greater than or equal to 11.5 dB, 21.5 dB, or 31.5 dB respectively.
+This operation includes debounce and hysteresis to avoid the AGC gain from cycling between high gain and 0 dB when the signal amplitude is near the noise threshold level.
+When the noise threshold flag is set, status of gain applied by AGC and saturation flag should be ignored.

-Max PGA applicable allows user to restrict maximum gain applied by AGC.
+Maximum input gain applicable allows user to restrict maximum gain applied by the AGC.
 This can be used for limiting PGA gain in situations where environment noise is greater than programmed noise threshold.
 Microphone input Max PGA can be programmed from 0 dB to 59.5 dB in steps of 0.5 dB.
 Cell-phone input Max PGA can be programmed from -34.5 dB to -0.5 dB in steps of 0.5 dB, as well as +12 dB.

-See Table 3 for various AGC programming options.
+See Table 1 for various AGC programming options.
 AGC can be used only if microphone input or Cell-phone input is routed to the ADC channel.
 When both microphone input and Cell-phone input are connected to the ADC, AGC is automatically disabled.